juruo222/spaDIVA/README.md

 jupyter lab
 ```

+Alternatively, place the extracted `datasets/` directory at `data/datasets/` inside the repository; tutorials use `data/` when `SPADIVA_DATA_ROOT` is unset.

-The selected directory must contain `datasets/`.
-These tutorials demonstrate the software workflow; the manuscript's frozen results and external MultiVI/totalVI analyses are available in the [spaDIVA reproducibility repository](https://github.com/juruo222/spaDIVA_reproducibility).
+The manuscript's frozen results and external MultiVI/totalVI analyses are available in the [spaDIVA reproducibility repository](https://github.com/juruo222/spaDIVA_reproducibility).